highrisedigital/better-admin-post-types/README.md

 On the post listing screen the taxonomies for the current post type are listed at the top of the screen.

 ![Taxonomies listed on the post type listing screens](assets/images/post-type-listings-taxonomies.png)

+Any post type which is registered with the argument of `show_ui => true` will by default be included in the new content block menu item.
+If a post type declares `show_in_menu` argument to anything other than true it will not be included in the content blocks.
+This is because it is likely it would be shown elsehwere in the admin menu structure anyway.